reiddfarmer/clustertracker_va/README.md

   * a link to view the samples in the California Big Tree Investigator tool, where users can join PHI to the phylogentic tree information (for authorized users only)
 * All data in the table can be sorted in ascending or descending order.
 * A search box allows the user to filter the table contents.
-* COMING SOON: Users can toggle between two levels of analysis: California counties or California state.
+* Users can toggle between two levels of analysis: California counties or California state.
 The county-level introductions display introductions to and from Calfornia counties as well as other U.S. states.
 The state-level introductions display introductions between all of California (as a single region) and other states.
 * The Taxonium protobuf file with phylogenetic tree information and a tab-separated file with information for all introductions can be downloaded for further analysis.

 ## Quickstart